Eating During Cancer Treatment

-How to eat if you have a sore mouth, tongue, or throat:
+Manage a sore mouth, tongue, or throat:

 - Eat foods that are soft, moist, and blenderized (foods thinned in a blender), because they are easy to chew and swallow.
 Use liquids to moisten dry foods.
 Drink plenty of liquids.

-How to eat if your sense of taste or smell changes:
+Manage taste or smell changes:

 - If meats taste like metal or are bitter, try serving them cold or at room temperature.
-Add meat to casseroles or marinate meats in pineapple juice, wine, or other liquids before you cook them to improve the taste.
+Add meat to casseroles or marinate meats in pineapple juice, wine, or other liquids before cooking to improve the taste.
 If you cannot eat meat, choose other foods that have protein in them.
 Some examples are cheese, milk, pudding, yogurt, shakes, eggs, nuts, and tofu.
 Eat with plastic utensils to decrease the taste of metal in your mouth.